Welcome anglers! There’s plenty of fishing in this area of Colorado. Here’s several different local spots to whet your appetite!

 Terrace Reservoir is located about 30 miles west of la Jara, CO, So it’s about an hour drive from Twin Rivers Cabins & Rv Park but well worth it.
 Great trout fishing in both the reservoir and the Alamosa River which flow both into and out of it.
 Elevation 8500 ft.

-is Located about 30 miles west of La Jara, CO. at about 10,000 ft. of elevation.
+is located about 30 miles west of La Jara, Colorado at about 10,000 ft. of elevation.
 During high water, the fishing can be really good.
 You can also fish La Jara Creek, which flows out of it, for some really nice trout.